johnnyw66/picoflipperzero/README.md

 ```

-Using pure Python for bit-banging is generally not ideal due to Python’s inherent performance limitations.
+Using pure Python for **bit-banging** is generally not ideal due to Python’s inherent performance limitations.
 Bit-banging, which involves manually toggling GPIO pins at precise timing intervals to simulate communication protocols, requires a high degree of timing accuracy and speed.
 Python, being an interpreted and high-level language, introduces significant overhead with each operation, making it difficult to achieve the precise, real-time control necessary for tasks like handling fast data transfer rates.
 Additionally, Python’s garbage collection, dynamic typing, and lack of direct access to hardware registers further complicate achieving the low-latency and consistent timing needed in bit-banging applications.
 For such tasks, lower-level languages like C or assembly are typically preferred, as they allow for much finer control over timing and hardware interactions.

 ## And improved version - pioreplay.py

+The Programmable I/O (PIO) feature on the Raspberry Pi Pico helps solve the limitations of using pure Python for bit-banging by offloading timing-critical tasks to dedicated hardware.
+PIO allows for custom, precise control over GPIO pins without relying on the main CPU, eliminating the performance bottlenecks and timing inaccuracies that come with using Python.

 **pioreplay.py** is an alternative to **replaysub.py** - this is my first attempt at compressing the Flipper Data and using PIO.